AdevintaSpain/Protein/README.md

 This scientific definition defines quite good the objective of this Plugin in an abstract way.
 For many time at Schibsted Spain we struggled with the idea of making a good and maintainable architecture for Android.
 It's been some time until we got one that fits with our needs but we still have a lot of errors and issues that human beings do every time we make manual work.
-That's were we came to the idea of automatization and make new components with all we need including tests, data sources even use cases and Presenters.
+That's were we came to the idea of automatization and make new components with all we need.

 Protein is our approach to work better, be more productive and reliable.

+*<b>NOTE:</b> Protein is based on the library [Retroswagger](https://github.com/SchibstedSpain/Retroswagger) that is the core for the kotlin builder that parses swagger json and generates the kotlin code.*

 ### Features

 * Easy interface
-* Agent, Mapper, Model and DataSource auto-generated
+* Interface and Models auto-generated
-* Swagger integration: create Data Sources based on swagger documentation
+* Swagger integration: create code based on swagger documentation
 * IntelliJ and Android Studio compatible

+### Requirements

+To use it you need a Swagger schema endpoint (example: [http://petstore.swagger.io/v2/swagger.json](http://petstore.swagger.io/v2/swagger.json)).

 ### Example